 Whistler Mountain Bike Park Safety

 Injuries are a common and expected part of mountain biking.
-We strongly suggest that full face helmets, full length gloves, biking armor and a full suspension bike be used in the Bike Park.
-If you are new to the mountain-biking program at Whistler Blackcomb, or the Parent or Guardian of a younger rider, please familiarize yourself with the mountain-biking activities on offer as there are excellent introductory mountain-biking lessons and beginner mountain-biking terrain available.
-More challenging terrain and features should not be attempted until the rider has the appropriate skills, experience and equipment to effectively negotiate such trail sections.
+We strongly suggest that full-face helmets, full length gloves, biking armor and a full suspension bike be used in the Bike Park.
+If you are new to the mountain biking program at Whistler Blackcomb, or the Parent or Guardian of a younger rider, please familiarize yourself with the Bike Park and the mountain biking activites we offer.
+Introductory mountain biking lessons and beginner terrain are available and recommended.
+More challenging terrain and features should be attempted unless the rider has the appropriate skills, experience and equipment to effectively negotiate such trail sections.
 Please speak to Guest Services for more information regarding mountain biking at Whistler Blackcomb and check current policies when booking.